17. July 2025 at 11:34 Modified at 18. jul

 “I am ready to continue blocking sanctions against the Russian Federation – even at the cost of a major crisis within the European Union.
 I say this with full seriousness,” Slovak Prime Minister Robert Fico declared on July 12.

-His message was clear: unless Brussels offers concrete guarantees for Slovakia’s energy security beyond 2028, he will not support the EU’s next sanctions package against Moscow.
+His message was clear: unless Brussels offered concrete guarantees for Slovakia’s energy security beyond 2028, he would not support the EU’s latest sanctions package targeting Moscow for its ongoing invasion of Ukraine and its sabotage activities within Europe.

-Despite receiving proposed safeguards from the European Commission, Fico continues to stall the bloc’s 18th sanctions package, insisting it must be tied to binding commitments on future gas supplies.
-His stance has frustrated Brussels and left Slovakia increasingly isolated within the EU.
+Despite receiving proposed safeguards from the European Commission, Fico continued to stall the bloc’s 18th sanctions package into mid July, insisting it be tied to binding commitments on future gas supplies.
+His stance frustrated Brussels and left Slovakia increasingly isolated within the EU.

 SkryťTurn off ads